), a prominent player in the field of diagnostic testing, has

 these tests than routine tests.

-engaged in accretive acquisitions such as Athena and Celera.
-This
+has engaged in accretive acquisitions such as Athena and Celera.

-apart, we are encouraged by Quest's efforts to improve its sales
+This apart, we are encouraged by Quest's efforts to improve its

-effectiveness and strengthen its relationship with health plans and
+sales effectiveness and strengthen its relationship with health

-to physician office visits, which remains soft.
-Moreover, the
+respect to physician office visits, which remains soft.
+Moreover,

 Laboratory Corporation of America Holdings